ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 pre-flight checks to ensure that it is working correctly, and ensure that it is correctly zeroed.

-After you start up the flight controller on your aircraft you should wait at least 1 minute for your electronics to warm up, preferably longer, and then do a pre-flight calibration of your airspeed sensor.
+After you start up the autopilot on your aircraft you should wait at least 1 minute for your electronics to warm up, preferably longer, and then do a pre-flight calibration of your airspeed sensor.
 Your ground station software should have a menu for doing this, usually called "Preflight